Establish a Disaster Recovery Plan for Your WordPress Site

 Keeping the Site Secured

-If the hacking of your site is the worst disaster scenario that would require a recovery of a full website, then it makes sense to consider all the measures to prevent this act of hacking in the very first place.
-Hence put aside some time and seek professional assistance to ensure that all appropriate security measures have been put in place for the security of your site.
+If the hacking of your site is the worst disaster scenario that would require a Website recovery, then it makes sense to consider all the measures to prevent this act of hacking in the very first place.
+Hence put aside some time and seek professional assistance to ensure that all appropriate security measures have been put in place for the Website security.

 Switching off Auto-Update